What Is Distribution In Specie? A GuideMarch 16, 2021

 In many cases, the business may simply have fulfilled its purposes and directors and shareholders want to close the company and distribute money in a tax-efficient way.
 Distribution in specie is one way of doing this.

 For a liquidator to proceed with an MVL on behalf of a business, it must hold enough cash or assets to be able to settle all liabilities (including interest) within a year.

 Should cash be insufficient, but assets plentiful, it is likely distribution in specie will be considered if it is a more efficient or preferable solution than selling assets to raise cash.

-Overdrawn director’s loan accounts
+Overdrawn director’s loan accounts and distribution in specie

 Overdrawn director’s loan accounts (DLA) come about when a director has borrowed more cash from the company than they have paid in.